Harden's 47 points lead Rockets over Jazz 102-97

 Harden scored Houston's first points in more than 3 1/2 minutes after that, and things between him and Rudy Gobert got a little testy after that.
 Gobert fouled Harden as he dribbled down the court and Harden approached Gobert after the call.
 There was some minor pushing between the two before Harden walked away.

 Houston was up by four about a minute later when Harden sailed over the 7-foot-1 Gobert for a one-handed dunk before a 3-pointer by P.J.
 Tucker made it 73-64.
-Utah coach Quin Snyder was handed a technical after that for yelling at the officials, and Harden made the free throw.
+Snyder was handed a technical after that for yelling at the officials, and Harden made the free throw.

-Houston led by eight late in the third quarter when Chris Paul scored the next five points, capped by a 3, to make it 83-70.

-The Jazz got a free throw from Derrick Favors and a basket by Royce O'Neale after that to cut the lead to 10 entering the fourth.

 TIP-INS